 Gerald Posner Oral History

 Videotaped oral history interview with Gerald Posner.
 An award-winning journalist and best-selling author, Posner wrote the critically-acclaimed "Case Closed" (1993).
 The book, which is considered one of the most significant works on the Kennedy assassination, was a finalist for the 1994 Pulitzer Prize for History.
 Posner is also the author of "Killing the Dream: James Earl Ray and the Assassination of Martin Luther King, Jr." (1998).
-Interview conducted at The Sixth Floor Museum at Dealey Plaza on November 3, 2015 by Stephen Fagin.
+Interview conducted at The Sixth Floor Museum at Dealey Plaza on Noviembre 3, 2015 by Stephen Fagin.
 The interview is one hour and fourteen minutes long.

 Gerald Posner Oral History